ThinkbotsAreFree/logo.eno/README.md

 # logo.eno

-a post-modern programming platform. nah, just kiddin'
+a post-modern programming platform for the XXI century... nah, just kiddin'

 ## import